-There are three main factors which you need to look into the microphone you are going to buy, to get the best ASMR experience.
+There are three main factors that you need to look into the ASMR microphone you are going to buy, to get the best ASMR experience.

 - Microphone SELF-Noise